christhekeele/django-native-datatables/README.md

 As I am producing this on my own, for only one of my projects at work, feature development may be slow.
 However, my co-workers and I are likely to use it in future projects down the line, so bug/error/optimization improvements will be ongoing.

 All issues are appreciated, and any pull requests are welcome.
+Check the Milestones for a roadmap of development, and chip in if you feel like it!